UpstatePedro/datavis_proj/Readme.md

 ##Run the tests

+- Please run the following whilst the Django server (above) is already running
 - From the project root:
     - Run the testing server: `$ webdriver-manager start`
     - Run the tests: from a different terminal window, `$ protractor static/spec/e2e/conf.js`